Borrow less for college. Enjoy life after graduation more.

 The actual interest rate approved will be based on creditworthiness, selected loan term, and whether you elect to enter immediate repayment, pay your accruing interest or a required fixed monthly payment during the enrolled period, or for student borrowers, whether you elect to defer required payment during the enrolled period.
 Your rate will be disclosed in your Approval Disclosure.

-Variable interest rates are based on the one-month London Interbank Offered Rate (LIBOR) (the Index).
+Variable interest rates are based on the 1-Month Term Secured Overnight Financing Rate (SOFR) (the Index).
 Your rate will be effective quarterly on each January 1, April 1, July 1, and October 1 (the Interest Rate Change Date).
-We will calculate your new rate by rounding the Index rate, as reported by The Wall Street Journal two business days prior to the Interest Rate Change Date, up to the nearest one-eighth of one percent (0.125% or 0.00125) and adding a margin between 0.00% and 11.75% to the Index.
+We will calculate your new rate by rounding the Index rate, as reported by The CME Group two business days prior to the Interest Rate Change Date, up to the nearest one-eighth of one percent (0.125% or 0.00125) and adding a margin between 0.00% and 11.75% to the Index.
 The rate will not increase more than once a quarter, and your interest rate is capped at 12%.
 A change in the interest rate may cause the amount of the monthly payment to increase or decrease or may cause the number of payments to change.

 A fixed interest rate means that the interest rate is fixed for the life of the loan.